nomadcoders/react-router-contact-list/README.md

 # Contact List

-This is a small project made for learning and practicing React Router
+This is a small project made for the Fullstack Nomad Academy Course